collins-kimotho/KimCollins-Portfolio/README.md

 # My Personal Portfolio

-A digital wall to flex my skills and show off some of my favorite projects I have worked on.
+A digital wall to flex my skills and show off some of my favorite projects I have worked on or contributed to.

 This is project is part of my final project at ALX Africa